imagej/imagej.github.io/_pages/MorphoLibJ.md

 The region adjacency graph plugin gives access to the neighborhood relationship between adjacent regions.
 This can be particularly informative for exploring collections of cells within cellular tissues (Florindo *et al.*, 2016\[15\]).

-{% capture title%}
- Computation of the Region Adjacency Graph on a microscopy image of plant tissue.
+{% include thumbnail src='/images/pages/MorphoLibJ-region-adjacency-graph.png' title='Computation of the Region Adjacency Graph on a microscopy image of plant tissue.
 Left: original image.
 Middle: result of watershed segmentation.
-Right: overlay of edges representing adjacent regions.
+Right: overlay of edges representing adjacent regions.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-region-adjacency-graph.png' title=title %}

 The plugin (under {% include bc content='Plugins | MorphoLibJ | Analyze | Region Adjacency Graph'%}) works for both 2D and 3D images, and requires a label image as input.
 A typical input is the result of a watershed segmentation (see [Watershed Segmentation](MorphoLibJ#Watershed_segmentation "wikilink")), eventually followed by [manual edition of the labels](MorphoLibJ#Label_Edition_plugin "wikilink").
 The output of the plugin is a results table with as many rows as the number of pairs of adjacent regions, containing the labels of the two adjacent regions.